Netatalk/netatalk/doc/manual/Installation.md

 - DConf

     DConf is a low-level configuration database.
-Netatalk writes a dconf keyfile listing the volumes to index, then runs *dconf update* to compile it into the binary database.
-The LocalSearch indexer reads this configuration on startup.
+Netatalk writes a dconf keyfile listing the volumes to index under */etc/dconf/db/netatalk.d*, then runs *dconf compile* to create the Netatalk system database.
+The Netatalk profile is installed under */etc/dconf/profile*, and locks prevent user database values from overriding the generated volume list.

 - flex